-Underlying asset - The underlying asset is the value of all of the Company's equity instruments, as assessed according to the OPM model.
-Exercise price - The exercise price of each share layer is that layer's superior liquidation rights.
-Expected life - The estimated duration until the occurrence of an event involving a merger or acquisition of the Company.
-In accordance with the assessments of Company management, the lifetime was estimated at two years.
-Risk-free interest rate Calculated based on the yield to maturity of US government bonds with an average lifetime which is approximately equal to the contractual lifetime until the liquidation event.
-The risk-free interest rate which was used in the calculation was 1.58%.
-Standard deviation - Based on the average standard deviation of five public companies which are similar to the Company, in terms of their characteristics and operations.
+Underlying The underlying asset is the value of all of the Company's equity instruments, as assessed according to the OPM model. asset -Exercise The exercise price of each share layer is that layer's superior liquidation rights. price -The estimated duration until the occurrence of an event involving a merger or acquisition of the Company.
+In accordance with Expected life the assessments of Company management, the lifetime was estimated at two years.
+Risk-free Calculated based on the yield to maturity of US government bonds with an average lifetime which is approximately equal to the contractual lifetime until the liquidation event.
+The risk-free interest rate which was used in the calculation was 1.58%. interest rate Standard Based on the average standard deviation of five public companies which are similar to the Company, in terms of their deviation characteristics and operations.
 The determined standard deviation was 57.28%.